This text is translated into Russian by google automatic human level neural machine.

-Meanwhile, together with Rosgeology, we continue to work to substantiate the prospects for discovering large-scale indigenous diamond deposits in the north and northeast of Yakutia.
-There are several very promising areas.
-Together with colleagues from Australia, we conducted a reassessment of the age of stabilization of the region and conducted dating of more than 300 zircon grains from this region, which made it possible to reliably prove the Archean age of stabilization, which radically changed the assessment of its prospects for the better.
-There is a high probability that there can be found deposits no worse than "Peace" or "Successful."
-Only that's what is insulting and personally I do not understand.
+Meanwhile, together with Rosgeologia, we continue to work on substantiating the prospects for discovering large primary diamond deposits in the north and north-east of Yakutia.
+There are several very promising areas there.
+Together with colleagues from Australia, we reassessed the stabilization age of the region and dated more than 300 zircon grains from this region, which made it possible to reliably prove the Archean age of stabilization, which radically changed the assessment of its prospects for the better.
+There is a high probability that deposits no worse than "Mir" or "Udachnaya" can be found there.
+Only that's what is offensive and personally incomprehensible to me.
 We know what to do and how to do it.
-Our research can bring a huge profit to the country.
-But as in the 90-ies it was not clear whether we need the state or not, and now these thoughts constantly overpower me.
+Our research can bring huge profits to the country.
+But just as in the 90s it was not clear whether the state needed us or not, so now these thoughts constantly plague me.

 And, after all, despite all the difficulties, our academic institutes of geological structure are not only preserved, but also in many ways able to give odds to both corporate science and foreigners.
 14 academic institutions of the Russian Federation are actively working in Siberia and the Far East, two in Novosibirsk, Yakutsk and Irkutsk, as well as in Kyzyl, Ulan-Ude, Chita, Vladivostok, Khabarovsk, Blagoveshchensk, Magadan and Petropavlovsk-Kamchatsky.
 Here there are still specialists who have vast experience in regional studies (including the Arctic ones), work with a wide range of minerals, and develop new effective methods for forecasting and evaluating deposits.
 They have a lot of successful search projects that have been crowned with discoveries of new large deposits not only in Russia, but also abroad - in Canada, Mongolia, Vietnam, Morocco, Guinea and other countries.
 There are unique modern equipment and analysts of the highest qualification.
 Why wait until we lose it all?